 How do I choose my placement school?

 Placement schools can be arranged once you have started NPQH.
-Placement schools should be judged as good or outstanding at the last Ofsted.
-We have access to a wide range of primary, secondary and special schools who are willing to host you spread across the East Midlands and across a wide range of contexts.
-Participants can choose their own placement school, subject to our approval, or we can select an appropriate placement school for you based on the needs identified.
+We encourage you to complete your placement in a school that is judged as good or outstanding at the last Ofsted.
+We have access to a wide range of primary, secondary and special schools across a wide range of contexts who are willing to host you.
+Participants can choose their own placement school, subject to our approval, or we can match you with an appropriate placement school if you wish.
 If you are currently based in a good or outstanding school, you can complete the placement in an RI school to develop skills and experience.
-However, this must be arranged by Inspiring Leaders to ensure you are sufficiently supported by a Trust, NLE or outstanding headteacher.
+However, this must be approved by Inspiring Leaders first to ensure you are sufficiently supported by a Trust, NLE or outstanding headteacher.

 How much does the NPQH programme cost?

 The cost of NPQH for is £1950+VAT.
 Your school will automatically be invoiced for this approximately two weeks prior to the start of the programme.
-Payment plans are available if you are funding this personally or are from a small school.
-If you are a member of a Multi Academy Trust (MAT) and on our preferred supplier list or your school is one of our partner teaching school alliance schools, you may be eligible for a 10% discount.
+We may be able to offer a simple payment plan if you are funding this personally or are from a small school but this is subject to agreement prior to starting the course.
+If your school is one of our partner teaching school alliance schools, you may be eligible for a 10% discount if not in receipt of a scholarship.
 Please contact us on 0115 989 1913 for more information.

 How long do I have to complete the NPQH qualification?

-We aim to ensure that you complete the programme between 12 and 18 months which is in line with DfE guidelines.
+We aim to ensure that you complete the programme within 18 months which is in line with DfE guidelines.

 Where is programme delivered?

-NPQH is delivered throughout the East Midlands region via external venues and schools within our Teaching School Alliances.
-This includes venues in North and South Nottinghamshire, Lincolnshire, Derbyshire, Leicestershire and Northamptonshire.
-The induction day and second day will take place as part of a two day residential at Yew Tree Lodge Hotel, Kegworth.
+NPQH is delivered throughout the East Midlands region twice a year and Yorkshire and East Riding once a year via external venues and schools within our Teaching School Alliances.
+This includes venues in North and South Nottinghamshire, Lincolnshire, Derbyshire, Leicestershire, York and near Hull.
+The induction day and second day take place as part of a two day residential in a hotel.

 Can I study towards my masters qualification too?

 Yes you can.
 Nottingham Trent University, in partnership with Inspiring Leaders, offers a unique opportunity to maximise your NPQH experience.
 (You can study in your locality: attendance at Nottingham Trent University is not required).
-Two national award options are available:
+More information about this is available http://www.inspiringleaderstoday.com/index.php/professional-development/masters-opportunities

 Please note completing NPQH itself does not carry masters points.
 Work towards masters credits is undertaken as a separate piece of work that links to the NPQH assessment tasks.